-Students in grades 9-12 will be eligible to exit from the school's ESOL program once they score proficient on the Listening/Speaking, Reading and Writing sections of the CELLA and score an achievement level of a 3 or equivalent developmental scale score on the Reading portion of the FCAT.
+Students in grades 3-8 will be eligible to exit from the school's ESOL program once they score proficient on the Listening/Speaking, Reading and Writing sections of the CELLA and score an achievement level of a 3 or equivalent developmental scale score on the Reading/ELA portion of the PARCC or other state standards based assessment approved by the FLDOE.
 After reviewing scores, the School will follow the Exit Criteria Flowchart for any students who meet the new exit criteria.
 The School ESOL contact person, in coordination with its teachers, will follow the following procedures to exit students from the ESOL program:

-- Identify students who are eligible to exit the ESOL program based on the exit criteria. - Update the exit information on the ELLSEP folder for exiting students. - Complete the appropriate section of the ELLSEP folder with the assessment data used to determine English proficiency, date and signature.
-If the ELL Committee needs to be convened, parents will be invited and all members of the committee will sign as appropriate. - Provide the school data processor with required exit data.
-The required information in entered in the State Database (TERMS). - Notify the parent(s) that the student is exiting the ESOL program. - Monitor the student for two years from the exit date in order to ensure success in the mainstreamed classroom.
+- 1. Identify students who are eligible to exit the ESOL program based on the exit criteria. - 2.
+Update the exit information on the ELLSEP folder for exiting students. - 3.
+Complete the appropriate section of the ELLSEP folder with the assessment data used to determine English proficiency, date and signature.
+If the ELL Committee needs to be convened, parents will be invited and all members of the committee will sign as appropriate. - 4.
+Provide the school data processor with required exit data.
+The required information in entered in the State Database (TERMS). - 5.
+Notify the parent(s) that the student is exiting the ESOL program. - 6.
+Monitor the student for two years from the exit date in order to ensure success in the mainstreamed classroom.

-Parental Involvement - The School will advise parents and encourage them to take part in the ESOL Leadership Council monthly.
+Parental Involvement: The School will advise parents and encourage them to take part in the ESOL Leadership Council monthly.
 This district-wide forum for Limited English Proficient (LEP) parents and interested community members will allow parents to assist in identifying the educational needs and priorities of ELL students.
 To promote parent and community participation in programs for ELLs, the school will have a parent representation through school and district parent organizations.
 Parents of ELLs who are, or wish to be, in leadership positions will also be invited to attend local conferences and will be provided translation technology for better understanding.
 Participants will acquire relevant knowledge, information, skills and strategies needed to fully integrate into their leadership role at the ESOL Leadership Council or the School Advisory Council.